AdobeDocs/commerce-extensibility/src/pages/starter-kit/developer-tools.md

 ## Logging

 Application logs allow developers to debug an application in development as well as monitor it in production.
-By default, the Starter Kit uses the [Adobe I/O SDK](https://github.com/adobe/aio-sdk) to store logs in Adobe I/O Runtime.
+By default, the starter kit uses the [Adobe I/O SDK](https://github.com/adobe/aio-sdk) to store logs in Adobe I/O Runtime.
 You can find additional details in [Managing Application Logs](https://developer.adobe.com/app-builder/docs/guides/application_logging/).

 Alternatively, the application logs can be forwarded to a customer-owned log management solution.
 Use [When to use Log Forwarding](https://developer.adobe.com/app-builder/docs/guides/application_logging/#when-to-use-log-forwarding) to inform your decision when choosing to store logs in Adobe I/O Runtime or forward them to a log management platform.

 If you are using Adobe Commerce on Cloud Infrastructure, you have access to a New Relic instance.
-[Forwarding Logs to New Relic](https://developer.adobe.com/app-builder/docs/guides/application_logging/new_relic/) page describes the process necessary to configure Starter Kit to forward logs to New Relic.
+[Forwarding Logs to New Relic](https://developer.adobe.com/app-builder/docs/guides/application_logging/new_relic/) page describes the process necessary to configure starter kit to forward logs to New Relic.

 ### Hiding secrets in logs